amarsee/midstone-project/README.md

 ## Data

 I used the [ballr package](https://cran.r-project.org/web/packages/ballr/ballr.pdf) to compile whole team schedules and results for the 2014 to present seasons.

+This package scrapes box scores from the basketball-reference website.

 ## Shiny App